Theodore McCarrick: Vatican trial and laicization

 On September 28, 2018, it was announced that McCarrick had moved to the Capuchin St. Fidelis Friary in Victoria, Kansas, the day before.
 The announcement was unpopular with many of the citizens of Victoria, especially because the friary is near an elementary school.
 Before McCarrick was laicized, the Archdiocese of Washington was paying a little over $500 a month for his lodging.
 After he was laicized, the archdiocese stopped the payments, and the friary stated that it would not be receiving remuneration from McCarrick or the local Roman Catholic Diocese of Salina for McCarrick's stay, even though McCarrick offered to pay.

 On February 16, 2019, the Holy See Press Office announced that McCarrick had been laicized.
 The Congregation for the Doctrine of the Faith (CDF), in a church penal process, found McCarrick guilty of "solicitation in the Sacrament of Confession, and sins against the Sixth Commandment with minors and with adults, with the aggravating factor of the abuse of power".
 The guilty verdict was issued by the CDF on January 11, 2019, and McCarrick appealed.
 The CDF rejected the appeal on February 13 and McCarrick was notified on February 15.
-Pope Francis "recognized the definitive nature of this decision made in accord with law, rendering it a res iudicata (i.e., admitting of no further recourse)", meaning it is final and McCarrick has no further opportunity to appeal.
+Pope Francis "recognized the definitive nature of this decision made in accord with law, rendering it a res iudicata (i.e., admitting of no further recourse)", meaning it was final and McCarrick had no further opportunity to appeal.
 The CDF used an expedited administrative process designed for cases in which evidence is overwhelming.
-McCarrick's ordination as a priest and ordination as a bishop cannot be undone according to sacramental theology, but McCarrick cannot licitly (lawfully) perform any priestly duties, including celebrating Mass, although he may administer the sacrament of Penance to a penitent in danger of death; McCarrick can be stripped of the right to financial support from the church; and his laicization is permanent.
-McCarrick is the most senior church official in modern times to be laicized.
+McCarrick's ordination as a priest and consecration as a bishop could not be undone according to sacramental theology, but McCarrick could not licitly (lawfully) perform any priestly duties, including celebrating Mass, although he could administer the sacrament of Penance to a penitent in danger of death; moreover, McCarrick could be stripped of the right to financial support from the church, and his laicization was permanent.
+McCarrick was the most senior church official in modern times to be laicized.